New Zealand Travel Advice: How to Plan a Trip to New Zealand

 Just over a month

-Now you have the option to travel by the buses or buy your own car to see a great deal of the country.
+Now you have the option to travel by bus or buy your own car to see a great deal of the country.

 Ways to get around New Zealand